 Unlike in the past, the number of miles you drive can now impact what you pay for your auto insurance policy.
 Previously, low-mileage drivers had few opportunities to receive cheaper car insurance.
 With the advent of new technology — and broader changes to the driving habits of many Americans — more car insurance companies are offering opportunities for low-mileage drivers to save money.
-But the concept is a little more complicated and can vary considerably based on your insurance company and even your state.
+But the concept can vary considerably based on your insurance company and even your state.
 Let's break down some of the ways you can save on car insurance including simple low mileage discounts, telematics, and usage-based insurance companies.
 Here's our guide to car insurance as a low mileage driver.